 Table of Reexamination Frequency

 Description Frequency of Reexamination

 Households on fixed incomes only Triennial (MTW Policy)

 Over-Income Households Annual

+Description Frequency of Reexamination

 Only during the consecutive 24-month period

 where they are over-income

 Households who select the flat rent option Annual flat rent updates

-Description Frequency of Reexamination

 Annual reexamination of family

 composition

 Triennial for income and family

 composition

 Households who have an adult household member Annual

 who reports zero income, minimal income, child

 support only, and/or State Assistance (e.g.,

-TANF) only
+TANF) only A 1

 Households at privately owned/managed Annual

 properties

 Households with an Earned Income Disregard Households on an EID will have

 recertifications completed on a

 biennial basis; however, if an EID

 period starts outside of the effective

 date of the regular recertification,

-HABC will conduct an interim

-recertification at the start and end
+HABC will conduct an interim recertification at the start and end

-of the 24-month exclusion period
+All other households of the 24-month exclusion period

-All other households Biennial (MTW Policy)
+Biennial (MTW Policy)

 Non-Public Housing Over-Income Families Regular income reexaminations are

 NOT conducted

-As a general rule, if a household has multiple sources of income, the reexam frequency will be determined by the source of income that dictates the more frequent reexamination schedule.
+Generally, if a household has multiple sources of income, the reexam frequency will be determined by the source of income that dictates the more frequent reexamination schedule.
 HABC reserves the right to create a different re-examination schedule.